Last updated on February 27th, 2021 at 11:20 am

 Best for Butters & Presses

 The Horrorscope is an award-winning true twin park board created by Capita.
 This is a forgiving freestyle twin snowboard that can also be used as a “do it all” type all mountain snowboard.
 The snowboard has a Park V2 Profile described as being flat between the feet and reverse camber just outside of the bindings to the contact points.
 The shape makes the deck feel stable and surfy without being overly aggressive.
 The reverse camber near the contact points will make the board less catchy and help you land tricks if you are slightly off-axis.
 The deck features a combination of laminates consisting of Special Blend Fiberglass and Magic Bean Resin.
-The combination is a snowboard with a lot of torsional flex (flex from edge to edge).
+The combination is a park snowboard with a lot of torsional flex (flex from edge to edge).
 In the deck, there is a wood core called the FSC Dual Core.
 The dual-core gives the deck added power, extra pop, and durability.
 The flex rating of this is a 4/10.
 However, it is on the softer side, so you should consider it closer to a 3/10.
 This is a deck that will help you with butters and presses.
 Overall, this is a lightweight, playful, and maneuverable park snowboard at an excellent price.

 - The v2 park profile shape